Welcome to the Senior School

 Queen Elizabeth's Hospital was founded in 1586 by John Carr, a Bristol merchant, who in his Will provided for a bluecoat school in Bristol on the lines of Christ's Hospital in London.

-In 1920 day boys were first admitted and the School occupies its third site, moving to Brandon Hill in 1847.
+In 1920 day boys were first admitted and the School occupied its third site, moving to Brandon Hill in 1847.
 Her Majesty the Queen became the School's patron in 1984, a fitting prelude to its 400th anniversary and the opening of the QEH Theatre by Princess Anne in 1990.
-In 2007 a new Sixth Form Centre was opened by HRH Prince Edward, Earl of Wessex.
+In 2007 a new Sixth Form Centre was opened by HRH Prince Edward, Earl of Wessex and 2016 saw the opening of the new Brandon Hill Building, home to three state-of-the-art science laboratories and an inspirational ceramics studio.